unoplatform/uno.extensions/doc/Overview/Logging/LoggingOverview.md

 ## Uno Internal Logging

-To use the same logging system for Uno internal messages use `ConnectUnoLogging()` on the built `IHost` instance:
+To use the same logging system for Uno internal messages call `UseLogging()` on the `IHost` instance:

 ```csharp
 private IHost Host { get; }